1. Home

 Attending a Performance

-The Royal Court in Sloane Square has two theatre spaces:
+The Royal Court in Sloane Square has multiple theatre spaces:

 The Jerwood Theatre Downstairs is a proscenium-arch theatre seating approximately 370 people over three levels: Stalls, Circle and Balcony.